 In the present study, a preschool student with problem behaviors similar to that of many students his age was evaluated for a PBS intervention.
 A hypotheses and related supports were developed and implemented, respectively.
 Mock data is presented based on possible results of a PBS intervention conducted in this style.
 The data show efficacy of the supports and reflect anecdotal results reported to the experimenter by the teacher implementing the interventions.

+Method

 Participant and Setting

 Christopher, a 5 ½ year old male student at Lehigh Valley Children’s Centers (LVCC) in an upper level preschool classroom, attends school/day care from 6:30 A.M. to 6:00 P.M.
 Monday through Friday and has been in this routine since January 2012.
 Academically, Christopher performs on grade level and is able to recite the alphabet, identify letters and their sounds, count and identify shapes and colors.
 According to school staff when Christopher started at LVCC he spoke mostly Spanish, but advanced very quickly and currently is basically fluent in English.
 He understands spoken English and Spanish and always responds in English at school.
 Although Christopher is able to communicate, he often exhibits problem behaviors such as whining or shoving rather than using words to ask others to move when they are in his way.
 Additionally, Christopher taunts other students to initiate play by saying phrases such as, “Look at me and what I have,” or “You can’t get me.”
 Christopher appears to enjoy school and strives to always give the correct answers first, get the first position in line to wash his hands for lunch, look at the most books at library time and manage other students’ behavior.